 Solution #4 – use an SMTP server to send email

 Using SMTP is a much more reliable way to send email.
 You can configure WordPress to send emails using SMTP by using the plugin Post SMTP.
+See our Post SMTP guide for how to set up this plugin.
 Once this plugin is installed Quform will start using it automatically.
 You can send test emails from this plugin and every sent email is logged to help you identify any issues.

 Solution #5 – set local MX records